ARMmbed/mbed-os-example-client/README.md

 # Getting started on mbed Client Example

+**DISCLAIMER**: This example application connects to [Device Connector server](http://api.connector.mbed.com) which will be hosted by ARM.
+You can test this example application through [Device Connector Service](http://connector.mbed.com) Web UI , also hosted by ARM.
+However, the service may not go-live by the time you are testing this application.
+In that case, please look out for < Link in mbed.com for announcement>  Device Connector release announcements.

 This document describes briefly the steps required to start using the mbed Client example application on mbed OS.
 The mbed Client example application demonstrates how to register and read resource values to mbed Device Connector and deregister from it.

 ## Required hardware